Galooshi/import-js/README.md

 ## Fix imports

 If you have [eslint](http://eslint.org/) installed, import-js can be used to automatically fix all imports.
-By hiting `<leader>i` (Vim), all your undefined variables will be resolved, and all your unused imports will be removed.
+By hiting `<leader>i` (Vim), `(M-x) import-js-fix` (Emacs), or choose `ImportJS: fix all imports` (Sublime), all your undefined variables will be resolved, and all your unused imports will be removed.
 By default, import-js expects a global `eslint` command to be available.

 ## Experimental: Go to module